Sign In Sign Up

 • Remaining Principal Outstanding: $4.81M

 Current Status: On January 7, 2025, Percent was informed by Taiger management that they held a meeting with representatives of its preferred shareholder classes, during which management disclosed that employees are owed six months of unpaid salaries, and key personnel, including the CTO, Chief Architect, and VP of Finance, have resigned.
 In response, management recommended liquidating the business and sought shareholder approval to approve an orderly liquidation by appointing a professional Singapore based liquidator.
 On January 9, 2025, Taiger management confirmed to Percent the support from shareholders to move forward with appointing a professional liquidator.
 Taiger management also confirmed that it has no remaining cash and is requesting ~SGD 52,000 from stakeholders (including Percent) to cover liquidation and advertising costs.
-Given the uncertainty of liquidation proceeds, Percent decided not to contribute to the liquidation expenses per advice of Withers, our local counsel because Percent is already in a senior position and should liquidation proceeds not be enough to cover these expenses, we would be unnecessarily draining a significant portion of the remaining cash reserve, which currently stands at $134,340.00 for the benefit of the TGR1 2023-1 note specifically (for the TGR1 2023-2 note the cash reserve was fully utilized to make interest payments on that note).
+Given the uncertainty of liquidation proceeds, Percent decided not to contribute to the liquidation expenses per advice of Withers, our local counsel, because Percent is already in a senior position and should liquidation proceeds not be enough to cover these expenses, we would be unnecessarily draining a significant portion of the remaining cash reserve, which stood at $134,340.00 for the benefit of the TGR1 2023-1 note specifically (for the TGR1 2023-2 note the cash reserve was fully utilized to make interest payments on that note).
 On March 7, 2025, Percent was contacted by Charles Mah, a professional liquidator nominated by Taiger’s management and preferred shareholders, informing us of a formal creditors meeting to be held on March 21, 2025, as well as documents to be submitted evidencing our claims in advance.
-Percent and its counsel attended the formal creditors meeting, which was short and procedural in nature as the professional liquidator, hosted and managed the call according to the agenda previously distributed.
-During the meeting, two resolutions were declared to be passed unanimously – the appointment of Charles Mah as liquidator and the appointment of a Committee of Inspection of no more than 5 members.
-Percent voted in favor of both.
-Subsequently, Percent and its counsel nominated Prath Reddy from Percent to be a member of the Committee of Inspection.
+Percent and its counsel attended the formal creditors meeting, which was short and procedural in nature as the professional liquidator hosted and managed the call according to the agenda previously distributed.
+Percent and its counsel nominated Prath Reddy from Percent to be a member of the liquidation’s Committee of Inspection.
 Four other members, including Sinuhe Arroyo, CEO/Founder of Taiger, were thereafter nominated and appointed as members as well.
 No other material topics, timeline or next steps were discussed other than that Percent and its counsel will hear back from Charles Mah on next steps with respect to both the liquidation process as well as instructions for the Committee of Inspection.
 At this time, there are no additional action items for investors to take.
 Percent and APSF will continue to supply updates on the situation as well as any new developments.

 Sharestates (SHA2 and SHA4): Exposure to a senior mortgage